martillansky/content-vault-contracts/README.md

 | `EmptyArray()`               | Empty array provided for batch operations           |
 | `NoSchema()`                 | No schema has been set                              |

+### 🔗 Cross-Chain Integration

+The Content Vault protocol is designed with extensibility in mind.
+A planned future enhancement will enable cross-chain access control, allowing vaults to grant permissions based on token holdings on other chains.

+This feature will be particularly useful for:

+- DAOs with governance tokens spread across multiple chains
+- Integration with Snapshot governance spaces
+- Token-gated content access without requiring token bridging

+For more details on this planned feature, see the [Cross-Chain Integration Documentation](./libelula-crosschain-access.md).

 ### ✅ Vault Management

 - Each vault is represented by a `tokenId`.